bjmt/yamtk/README.md

 ### Low-memory mode (`-l`)

-For large positive/negative FASTAs (Gbp scale), `-l` streams sequences one at a time instead of loading them all into memory.
-Per-motif counters remain resident; sequence buffers are reused.
-Output is byte-identical to the default mode for the same input + seed.
+For large positive/negative FASTAs (think Gbp scale), `-l` streams the sequences one at a time rather than loading them all into memory at once.
+The per-motif counters stay resident and the sequence buffers are reused.
+The output is byte-identical to the default mode given the same input and seed.

-Restrictions: `-T ranksum` is rejected (it needs the full per-(motif x seq) max-score matrix), stdin input (`-i -`) is rejected (positives must be re-readable for shuffled negatives), and `-j > 1` auto-downgrades to 1.
+There are a few restrictions, however. `-T ranksum` is not allowed (it needs the full per-(motif x seq) max-score matrix), stdin input (`-i -`) is likewise rejected (the positives have to be re-readable in order to build the shuffled negatives), and `-j > 1` quietly downgrades to a single thread.

-Measured on a synthetic 100k-seq positives FASTA (~32 MB), `-k 2 -s 42`,
-two motifs: peak RSS drops from ~64 MB (default) to ~2.4 MB (`-l`).
+As an example, measured on a synthetic 100k-sequence positives FASTA (~32 MB) with `-k 2 -s 42` and two motifs, the peak RSS drops from about 64 MB in the default mode to roughly 2.4 MB under `-l`.

 ### Examples